-Code L116 FullYear (1 high school credit\)(rank weight 1.0)
+Code L116 Full Year (1 high school credit)(rank weight 1.0)

-Prerequisite: French 7.
+Prerequisite: Must have passed French 7.

 French 8 is equivalent to the second half of high school level I French.

 Students continue to work on speaking and understanding the language using basic vocabulary within the context of everyday situations, using grammatical structures within the context of the topics, and working with vocabulary lists, original dialogues, notes and letters related to the topics.